Irvine, California Attorney, Mark W. Bidwell

 4. Attend court hearing and obtain letters of authority

-5. Marshall assets
+5. Marshall (gather) assets

-6. Prepare inventory and appraisal
+6. Prepare an inventory and appraisal

 8. Report and account for assets to the court and obtain approval of the court for all actions taken by the personal representative

-9. File ex parte petition for final discharge and order to close probate
+10. File ex parte petition for final discharge and order to close probate

 Funding a Trust Post Death

-To fund a trust or transfer property into a trust after a person has died a "Heggstad Petition" is needed.
 In the Estate of Heggstad (1993) 16 Cal.App.4th 943, 20 Cal.Rptr.2d 433, the court determined a written declaration of trust by an owner of real property was sufficient to create a trust.
 The Heggstad court did not require a separate deed transferring the property to the trust.

 So a trust may be funded after the death of a property owner.